 All our page templates comply with the WCAG Priority 2 checkpoints as a minimum requirement.
 And we make every effort to ensure that all the content on our site meets this standard too.

 Accessible websites allow you to customize the font size to suit your personal preferences.
-Most browsers will allow you to change the font size.
-Most browsers have a similar feature - usually somewhere in the “View” menu.
-Please see the font size area in this section for more details on customisation
+Most browsers will allow you to change the font size, usually somewhere in the “View” menu.
+Please see the font size area in this section for more details on customisation.

 Our pages use structured headers to aid legibility.
 The first header on the page is the main content header followed by any appropriate sub-headers.
-This aids users of certain screenreaders and speech browsers - for instance: JAWS users can type INSERT+F6 to hear all the headers on the page, or CTRL+INSERT+ENTER to quickly navigate through the page by skipping to the next header.
+This aids users of certain screenreaders and speech browsers: JAWS users can type INSERT+F6 to hear all the headers on the page, or CTRL+INSERT+ENTER to quickly navigate through the page by skipping to the next header.

-We do not use tables, except for the display of tabular data.
+We do not use tables except to display tabular data.
 For users of screenreaders and speech browsers, we associate headers with their respective rows and columns to aid legibility.

 We decided not to use access keys after they caused confusion in our user testing.
-(The users who might have benefited from access keys already used keyboard shortcuts, and said that additional, site-specific access keys were not helpful.)
+The users who might have benefited from access keys already used keyboard shortcuts and additional, site-specific access keys were not helpful.

-Please contact us if you have any questions, if you are having difficulties using the site, or would like to know more about what we are doing to make our websites accessible.
+Please contact us if you have any questions or difficulties using the site, or if you have suggestions to make our websites more accessible.